foronda/blog-mm/_posts/it/2015-07-19-moving-itunes-backup-location.markdown

 ---

 ###Problem:
-Operating system (C:) drive running out of space due to iTunes backup.
->This is very useful if your OS runs on SSD (which is common today) to save valuable space.
+Operating system (C:) drive running out of space due to iTunes backup.This is very useful if your OS runs on SSD (which is common today) to save valuable space.

 ###Solution:
 Change the backup location of iTunes using Windows mklink junction command.